HoerTech-gGmbH/openMHA/INSTALLATION.md

 An openMHA installer for 64 bit Windows can be downloaded from our Github releases page, https://github.com/HoerTech-gGmbH/openMHA/releases.

-On Windows, you may want to add the bin directory to the system PATH.

 The installer installs openMHA example setups and some tools.
 We recommend to copy the examples folder to a writable location inside your user directory.